Medical Use of Biotechnology

 This treatment is offered to couples who are at high risk of having a child with a serious hereditary disease.
 Pre-implantation genetic diagnosis can be combined with testing the tissue type of the fertilised egg.

-This is done to select and implant a fertilised egg that will result in a child with a compatible tissue type, who can be a stem cell donor for a sibling with a serious hereditary disease.
+This is done to select and implant a fertilised egg that may result in a child with a compatible tissue type, who can be a stem cell donor for a sibling with a serious hereditary disease.

 Prohibition of Cloning